 Effective date: October 1, 2020

-Any entity serving as an OSO that also serves a different role within the one-stop delivery system may perform some or all of these functions when it is acting in its other role if it has established sufficient firewalls and conflict of interest policies and procedures in accordance with 20 CFR § 679.430.1 Any organization that has been selected to perform more than one of these functions must develop a written agreement with the local WDB and CEO to clarify how the organization will carry out its responsibilities while demonstrating compliance with WIOA regulations and corresponding guidance, Uniform Guidance and relevant Office of Management and Budget circulars, and the state's conflict of interest policy.
+Any entity serving as an OSO that also serves a different role within the one-stop delivery system may perform some or all of these functions when it is acting in its other role if it has established sufficient firewalls and conflict of interest policies and procedures in accordance with 20 CFR § 679.430.1 Any organization that has been selected to perform more than one of these functions must develop a written agreement with the local WDB and CEO that clearly describes how that organization and the local WDB will ensure that appropriate firewalls are in place to minimize fiscal risk and prevent a conflict of interest or the appearance of a conflict of interest.2 the conflict of interest agreement may be part of the OSO agreement or a separate agreement.

 An OSO can be a service provider, but there must be appropriate firewalls in place regarding the competition and subsequent oversight, monitoring, and evaluation of performance of the service provider.